-Importing TXT Transcripts
+Importing Transcripts

 Do you have deposition transcripts from different court reporters and want to make them searchable, summarized and stored under one roof?
 Parrot has you covered!
 Our platform allows you to import transcripts of depositions, even those not conducted by Parrot's court reporting services.